Oaxacan Daydreams: Tlayudas, Street Art & Mezcal | Oaxaca City, México

 Our time in Monte Albán was truly lovely though.
 Our guide explained the history of the site as we walked through its great plazas, admired the pyramids, took in the carved hieroglyphics and basked in the delicious drizzling weather.
 The clouds and slight rain made the 2.5 hours we spent there feel like a breeze.
 That being said, do bring a hat, sunscreen, and water because there is hardly any shade and I can imagine how hot it gets on a sunny day.

-If you don’t hear mezcal when you hear Oaxaca, you need to get on the Google right meow.
+Doing a mezcal tasting in Oaxaca should be at the very top of your Oaxaca itinerary!
 Most of the complex-tasting spirit hauls from the state of Oaxaca and of course we had to have a tasting … or a couple.
 We reserved a private tasting for our group of eight at Mezcaloteca, a mezcal tasting room with a vast collection of different types of mezcales from different states in México, where we learned how mezcal is made and how you can best enjoy it.
 Our catadora‘s knowledge of and passion for mezcal was obvious as she went into amazing detail about each of the mezcales we tried and the regions they came from.

 Depending on how many different mezcales you want to try, the tastings cost between $320 MXN for three and $410 MXN for five per person (That’s about $20 USD!).
 The catadores at Mezcaloteca will answer all your questions and you’ll get to taste unique small-batch mezcal.
 I loved hearing about the many, many different types of agave plants there are and how the region in which the plant grows affects how the mezcal tastes.
 Mezcal is a bit more free as it truly varies so much more in taste than tequila because mezcal can be made from 50 different types of agave plants and tequila can only be made from the blue agave plant.
 I’d still consider it an acquired taste and I’m definitely a tequila girl.
 But mezcal is absolutely on its way to blowing up, if not already there!

 Before our official private tasting, we randomly walked into Baltazar Tetelas & Mezcal and had an impromptu mezcal tasting that got us started on our boozy afternoon.
 Baltazar offers customizable mezcal flights, handcrafted mezcal cocktails and authentic traditional Oaxacan dishes.
 I looooved their cocktails and I tried chapulines (grasshoppers) for the first time in my life! #Adventurous.
 The food in Oaxaca City not only 100% lived up to its reputation, but it truly blew it out of the water.
-And you can read more about everything I devoured at the restaurants and bars I went to in Oaxaca in a future post I’m planning, including the juicy details of our eight-course dinner at the Michelin-star-quality, world-famous Criollo.
+Read more about everything I devoured at the restaurants and bars I went to in Oaxaca, including the juicy details of our eight-course dinner at the Michelin-star-quality, world-famous Criollo!

 Other musts in Oaxaca City are the many mercados where you can find unique art and fresh native produce, including Mercado Benito Juarez, Mercado 20 de Noviembre and Mercado La Merced.
 At Mercado 20 de Noviembre, you’ll be submerged into a sensory-overload cloud of mesmerizing aromas, swirling colors and a messy myriad of voices trying to catch your attention to buy the freshest meat or sweetest fruits.